ucdavis-bioinformatics-training/2020-August-Advanced-scRNAseq/data_reduction/scrna_htstream.md

 Reports such as Basespace for Illumina, are great ways to evaluate the run as a whole, the sequencing provider usually does this for you.

-PCA/MDS plots of the preprocessing summary are a great way to look for technical bias across your experiment.
-Poor quality samples often appear as outliers on the MDS plot and can ethically be removed due to identified technical issues.
-You should **NOT** see a trend on the MDS plot associated with any experimental factors.
+Plots of the preprocessing summary data are a great way to look for technical bias across your experiment.
+Poor quality samples often appear as outliers in the plots and can ethically be removed due to identified technical issues.
+You should **NOT** see a trend in the plots associated with any experimental factors.
 That scenario should raise concerns about technical sample processing bias.

 ### HTStream applications